spec

 description: "AI-powered code review workflow for GitHub and GitLab."

-min_a3ip_spec: "1.2"
+min_a3ip_spec: "1.10"

-trust_level: standard
+trust_level: network

 permissions: